 ~This blog post contains affiliate links which may reward me in the event of a sale.
 I use these funds to feed my dog.
 Thanks for the dog food.~

 For our real hard boiled eggs we used a combo of dye, crayon and Sharpie marker.
-The paper eggs won’t dye well (they float) so we used paint for the base color and Sharpie marker for the spots.
+The paper eggs won’t dye well (they float) so we used paint for the base and colorful Sharpie markers for the spots.
+The plastic Easter eggs just need the Sharpies since they’re pre-colored.

 Minecraft Spawn Eggs